SHARE

 Homemade Jerk Seasoning

-To make your own jerk seasoning dry rub, you'll need the following:
+To make your own jerk seasoning dry rub, you'll need to follow my Homemade Jerk Dry Rub Seasoning recipe using the following:

 First and foremost, the flavors in this simple and creamy rasta pasta is enough to convince anyone, however, here are a few more reasons why you’ll love this pasta dinner: